xlwings/xlwings-server/docs/excel_integrations.md

 **Pros**:

-- SSO authentication and role-based access control (RBAC) via Microsoft Entra ID (formerly Azure AD)
+- Single sign-on (SSO) authentication and role-based access control (RBAC) via Microsoft Entra ID (formerly Azure AD)
 - Works on Windows, macOS, Excel on the Web, and Excel on iPad
-- No VBA required
+- No VBA or JavaScript required
 - Supports custom functions incl. streaming functions and object handles.
 All custom functions are async natively.
-- Central deployment of the Excel add-in via the Excel admin console (company internal) or via Excel's add-in store (public add-ins).
+- Central deployment of the Excel add-in via the Microsoft 365 admin center (company internal) or via Excel's add-in store (public add-ins).
 There's no need to have end-users install the add-in manually.
 - Allows to build web-based task panes with virtually unlimited possibilities.

 **Cons**: